 - It helps to prevent neurodegeneration associated with oxidative stress research has found.

 According to an article in the Alternative Medicine Review:

 Astaxanthin improved cognition in a small clinical trial and boosted proliferation and differentiation of cultured nerve stem cells… Astaxanthin’s clinical success extends beyond protection against oxidative stress and inflammation, to demonstrable promise for slowing age-related functional decline.”

 Shrimp, crab, and lobster are also high in astaxanthin.

 Almonds are potent brain food for three reasons.

-- The skins of almonds are prebiotics that increase good gut bacteria and reduce pathogenic populations.
+- The skins of almonds are prebiotics that increases good gut bacteria and reduce pathogenic populations.
 Your gut bacteria, or microbiome, greatly influence your brain and mental health.

 - They are a rich source of polyphenols.
-Polyphenols are plant defense compounds which have antioxidant properties for both you and your gut bacteria.
+Polyphenols are plant defense compounds that have antioxidant properties for both you and your gut bacteria.